mcspidey95/Valorant-VoiceOvers-Mod/README.md

 While switching from Japanese to English, or vice-versa.
 You will need to restart the game again to fix it (It will say, update patch and wont let you play).

-Do not open the game manually through original shortcut or by using search or riot client, use given shortcuts only.
+Do not open the game manually through original shortcut or by using search or riot client, **USE GIVEN SHORTCUTS ONLY**.